clocklear/chartservice/README.md

 chartservice*
 ============

-A PHP webservice for generating SVG chart awesomeness.
+A PHP charting webservice for people who don’t want to write charts.
+The goal ideologically is to be able to generate a chart by requesting the proper URL.
 Currently utilizes Silex and the Zeta Components Graph component.

 ### Getting Started
 * Clone repo into your webroot somewhere